-Spheronizers (also known as spheroidizers) are used to create spherical products that are more attractive or to fulfill specific product performance characteristics through spheronization.
-Our Spheronizers are implemented to produce uniform spheres for a wide range of technical as well as marketing driven reasons.
+Spheronizers (also known as spheroidizers) are implemented to create spherical products that are more attractive or to fulfill specific product performance characteristics.
+Our Spheronizers produce uniform spheres for a wide range of technical as well as marketing driven reasons.
 Spheronization can be used to provide the following:

 - Lower dusting and fines generation